Break RSA encryption with this one weird trick

 (While this is an exponential function, we can transform a complex exponential into hyperbolic sin and cos and get a periodicity)

 This period finding step relies on the quantum superposition.
 With a quantum computer and its ability to be in a superposition of states, we can find the period of the function.
 To do so, we:

 1. Apply the Hadamard gate to create a quantum superposition

 2. Implement the function into a quantum transform

 3. Perform the quantum Fourier transform.

-Like it’s classical analogue, after these transformations, a measurement will yield an approximation to the period of the function (you can read the ‘peak’, like in the classical Fourier transform, with a high probability).
+Like it’s classical analog, after these transformations, a measurement will yield an approximation to the period of the function (you can read the ‘peak’, like in the classical Fourier transform, with a high probability).
 Using the quantum Fourier transform, we can solve the order-finding problem and factoring problem, which are equivalent.
 The quantum Fourier transform allows a quantum computer to perform phase estimation (the approximation of eigenvalues of a unitary operator).